-When students become ill during the school day, they must report to the nearest teacher and go to the office.
+When students become ill during the school day, they must report the illness to their teacher and go to the office.
 Students will be permitted to go home, if possible, or given a place to lie down until their parents pick them up.
-Do not leave the building without permission.
+In an effort to prevent illness from spreading, students will a temperature of 100 degrees or more will not be allowed to return to the classroom.